Madhavachari Srinivasan

-Madhavachari Srinivasan or M. Srinivasan (12 January 1937 — 25 February 2000) was an Indian Judge and Justice of the Supreme Court of India.
+Madhavachari Srinivasan or M. Srinivasan (12 January 1937 — 25 February 2000) was a judge of the Supreme Court of India.

 Career

 Srinivasan was born in 1937 in British India.
-After completion of B.A., LL.B. he was enrolled as an Advocate in 1958 and started practice in Civil and Constitutional matters in the Madras High Court, Chennai.
-He was elevated as permanent Judge of Madras High Court on 2 June 1986.
-Justice Srinivasan was appointed Chief Justice of the Himachal Pradesh High Court on 12 August 1996.
-He was promoted to the Judge of Supreme Court of India in March 1997.
-Justice Srinivasan died in 2000.
+After completion of a Bachelor of Arts and Bachelor of Laws he was enrolled as an advocate in 1958 and started practice in Civil and Constitutional matters in the Madras High Court, Chennai.
+He was elevated as permanent judge of Madras High Court on 2 June 1986.
+Srinivasan was appointed Chief Justice of the Himachal Pradesh High Court on 12 August 1996.
+He was promoted to the judge of Supreme Court of India in March 1997.
+Srinivasan died in 2000.